‘Horrific trauma patients’: WHO details harrowing scenes from Gaza

 Balkhy also said that seven in 10 pregnant and breastfeeding women in Gaza were facing acute malnutrition, and one in five babies were being born either underweight or premature.

-In the meantime, James Elder, the UNICEF spokesperson who is currently in Gaza, has posted a video in which he said the UN children’s agency has been denied access by the Israeli army to northern Gaza in order to retrieve an incubator for newborns, on four occasions.
+Meanwhile, James Elder, a UNICEF spokesperson currently in Gaza, has posted a video in which he said the UN children’s agency has been denied access by the Israeli army to northern Gaza to retrieve incubators for newborns on four occasions.

 At least eight Palestinians have been killed and 61 others injured in new Israeli attacks across the Gaza Strip in the past 24 hour reporting period, according to the enclave’s Health Ministry.